Congo Crisis: Force Publique mutiny, racial violence and Belgian intervention

 Lumumba's stance appeared to many Belgians to justify their prior concerns about his radicalism.
 On 9 July, Belgium deployed paratroopers, without the Congolese state's permission, in Kabalo and elsewhere to protect fleeing white civilians.
 The Belgian intervention divided Lumumba and Kasa-Vubu; while Kasa-Vubu accepted the Belgian operation, Lumumba denounced it and called for "all Congolese to defend our republic against those who menace it."
+Meanwhile, as reported by Time, the Belgian paratroopers "beat up any stray Africans they encountered, disarmed and arrested Congolese troops" and even fired arbitrarily at Congolese citizens.

 At Lumumba's request, white civilians from the port city of Matadi were evacuated by the Belgian Navy on 11 July.
 Belgian ships then bombarded the city; at least 19 civilians were killed.
 This action prompted renewed attacks on whites across the country, while Belgian forces entered other towns and cities, including Léopoldville, and clashed with Congolese troops.
 The Belgian government subsequently announced that it would provide for Belgian bureaucrats back in the metropole, triggering an exodus of most of the Congo's 10,000 European civil servants and leaving the administration in disarray.
 Engulfed by the disorder spreading throughout the country, most of the government ministries were unable to function.